US classroom gunfight officer a 'hero'

 The sheriff particularly praised Officer Barnes, who remains in intensive care at the University of Texas Medical Branch in Galveston.

-His stepfather, Ronald Hatchett, told the New York Times Mr Barnes was shot in his right elbow as he held his pistol out in a firing position.
+His stepfather, Ronald Hatchett, told the New York Times Officer Barnes was shot in his right elbow.

 As he lay bleeding, he urged the other officer to leave him and tend to the students, he said.